-As a restaurant manager, you should always be on the lookout and open for ways to reduce food cost in your restaurant.
-With tight margins, you need to leverage every tool possible to make sure you’re getting the most profit out of your business.
+As a restaurant manager or owner, you should always be on the lookout and open for ways to reduce food cost in your restaurant.
+No matter what kind of restaurant you own, with tight margins, you need to leverage every tool possible to make sure you’re getting the most profit out of your business.
 So what are some of the ways you can reduce food costs in restaurant management?
 Today, we’re going to explore the various ways you can use restaurant software to cut your food cost.

 Old school restaurant owners remember the days of using spreadsheets to budget and calculate food costs.
 I’m sorry, but if you’re still of that generation, then you’re probably spending more time and effort than necessary.
 Not only that, but you’re missing out on other opportunities to save your business money.
 Why create more work for yourself, when there are ways to automate your restaurant POS software that is designed to take the workload off of restaurant managers and owners.
 You have more important things to do like running and growing your restaurant.